-Building a better tomorrow for students and families in classrooms, schools, and communities is only possible if we know exactly how we are doing.
+Helping our students climb the mountain to and through college and achieve their dreams is only possible if we know exactly how we are doing.
 Data helps us understand our true impact, what is working, and what needs to be improved.
-By highlighting our students’ achievements, we can help them climb the mountain to and through college.
-Our Six Essential Questions provide a yardstick by which to measure our progress, keep us focused as we grow, and guide us to help our students’ futures shine brighter.
+Our Six Essential Questions provide a yardstick by which to measure our progress, keep us focused as we grow, and most important, help us keep the promises we make to our students and their families.

 This report shares the college outcomes for our earliest KIPP students.
 It also examines our early lessons learned in supporting KIPP students through college, and shares the ways we are addressing the challenges of college completion.